Our youngest colleagues

-- They also help to better understand the situation of children by responding to current events.
-They are also working on online materials that can alleviate the difficulties caused by the coronavirus.
+- They are working on online materials that can alleviate the difficulties caused by the coronavirus.

-- From March 1, 2020, Gyerekaneten.hu, the page of the National Media and Communications Authority (NMHH) for parents, was launched, in the preparation of which our Child Rights Ambassadors also participate.
-The content is examined through the eyes of children, as information about children’s lives is best known to the children themselves.
+- In March, Gyerekaneten.hu, the page of the National Media and Communications Authority (NMHH) for parents, was launched, in the preparation of which our Child Rights Ambassadors also participate.

 - They help to prepare child-friendly materials for the ChiLLS program.